climateaction-tech/grid-aware-software/we-have-a-problem.md

 Who has actually paused to confirm whether these seemingly obvious claims are true?
 Does programming our software to responsively seek periods and locations with lower carbon intensity electricity actually make a tangible difference?
 Where are the studies that can prove this?
 If these patterns are implemented at scale, can the tech sector legitimately say it’s contributed to actually reducing global carbon dioxide (CO2) emissions?

-Afterall, the ICT sector needs to be on a <https://www.itu.int/en/mediacentre/Pages/PR04-2020-ICT-industry-to-reduce-greenhouse-gas-emissions-by-45-percent-by-2030.aspx>pathway to reduce its carbon emissions by 45% in 2030</a> to be in-line with the <a hef="https://unfccc.int/most-requested/key-aspects-of-the-paris-agreement">Paris Agreement goals</a> of limiting global warming to 1.5ºC.
+Afterall, the ICT sector needs to be on a <a href="https://www.itu.int/en/mediacentre/Pages/PR04-2020-ICT-industry-to-reduce-greenhouse-gas-emissions-by-45-percent-by-2030.aspx">pathway to reduce its carbon emissions by 45% in 2030</a> to be in-line with the <a hef="https://unfccc.int/most-requested/key-aspects-of-the-paris-agreement">Paris Agreement goals</a> of limiting global warming to 1.5ºC.

 Those of us involved in writing this have paused to ask these questions.
-And we’re not the first to have done so [[1](#[1])][[2](#[2])].
+We acknowledge we’re not the first to have done so [[1](#others-raising)] [[2](#others-raising)].

 Based on our exploration, we believe there is evidence to show current carbon-aware approaches may be mostly futile.
 What’s more, they might actually be _increasing_ emissions, while laying the foundations for the next generation of greenwashing across Big Tech.